 - Permanent exclusion from taxable income of capital gains from sale or exchange of investment in Opportunity Funds if held for at least 10 years.

-“How does an Opportunity Zone benefit me as a resident?”
+“How do Opportunity Zones benefit me as a resident?”

 Diversified investing initiatives of the City aim to promote investment in projects that spur economic development within the community.
 This can include, but is not limited to, encouraging investment in qualified funds that redevelop former and/or existing local businesses to stimulate job creation, encouraging investment in disaster funds for areas affected by natural disasters, and encouraging investment in more affordable housing options.